Tariff: Calculation of customs duty

 Customs duty is calculated on the determination of the 'assess-able value' in case of those items for which the duty is levied ad valorem.
 This is often the transaction value unless a customs officer determines assess-able value in accordance with the Harmonized System.

 Harmonized System of Nomenclature

 For the purpose of assessment of customs duty, products are given an identification code that has come to be known as the Harmonized System code.
 This code was developed by the World Customs Organization based in Brussels.
 A 'Harmonized System' code may be from four to ten digits.
 For example, 17.03 is the HS code for "molasses from the extraction or refining of sugar".
 However, within 17.03, the number 17.03.90 stands for "Molasses (Excluding Cane Molasses)".

+To ensure the consistent and fair administration of tariffs globally, the international trading community relies on the HS Code.
+The system is used by over 200 countries and economies as the foundational basis for their national customs tariffs and for the collection of international trade statistics.
+At its core, an HS code is a six-digit identifier where the first two digits designate the chapter, the next two the heading, and the final two the subheading, allowing for precise identification of goods.

 Customs authority

 The national customs authority in each country is responsible for collecting taxes on the import into or export of goods out of the country.